 Commodity Grade Coffee

 Did you know?
 That around 95% of the coffee produced worldwide (commercial grade coffee), which is susceptible to mould, mycotoxins and pesticides.
-All of which can be harmful to your long term health.
+All of which can harm your long-term health.

-These larger giants need to do whatever they can to boost production efficiencies, which is why they utilise machinery and harmful chemicals such as pesticides on the crops with the intention of repelling insect damage.
+These larger giants need to do whatever they can to boost production efficiency, which is why they utilise machinery and harmful chemicals, such as pesticides, on crops to repel insect damage.

 This means commodity grade coffee can be harmful to health as Holly Roser suggests.